Tuatan/typescript/README.md

 ## Usage

-There are currently two aprroaches to generate TypeScript files:
+Currently there are two approaches to generate TypeScript files:
-- Imperatively, using *TypeScriptGenerator* class
+- Directly using *TypeScriptGenerator* class
-- Using MsBuild task
+- Using MsBuild target

-In both cases you need to pass to generator entity information about the source types to be used, destination location for TypeScript code and custom configuration if you need to customize generation logic.
+In both cases you need to pass entity information about the source types to be used, destination location for TypeScript code and custom configuration if you need to customize generation logic.

 ### Generate from code